 However, here are a few traveling tips that hit while on vacation:

-2nd -- Carry a spare set of keys.
+Carry a spare set of keys.
 Oh, and don't let the same person have both sets.
-Keys managed to get locked in cars -- even those with the push button locks on the door -- more than folks believe.
+Keys managed to get locked in cars -- even those with the push button locks -- more than folks believe.
 And it's always in the most remote location, the hottest time of the day or the deepest part of the night.
 Save grief and carry a second set.

-3rd -- Pack duct tape.
-This handy silver lined product has a 1000 and 1 uses and while on any car trip, travelers will find at least one use.
+Pack duct tape.
+This handy silver lined product has a 1000 + 1 uses and while on any car trip, travelers will find at least one use.
 Don't question this wisdom, just pack a roll.

 5th -- Locate the closest Wal-Mart/Target/Superstore to your hotel.
 Guaranteed something will be missed in the packing stage and knowing where the nearest replenishing station is can go a long way to easing vacation strain.

-8th -- If staying at a cabin/condo, etc, where a kitchen -- a stocked kitchen -- is provided, do not believe that 'stocked' means the same thing to all cooks.
+If staying at a cabin/condo, etc, where a kitchen -- a stocked kitchen -- is provided, do not believe that 'stocked' means the same thing to all cooks.
 Ask for particulars on kitchen appliances and basic cookware.
 Don't assume a bowl or sauce pan or over sized skillet will be on-hand.
 Better to pack a few additional essentials than have a hungry family and no skillet to feed them from.
 I call it my 'go bag'.
 It's saved many a family meal, not to mention my sanity.

 I love vacationing with my family.
 3 great kids that I still enjoy being with and who enjoying being with my husband and me.
 There is always a guarantee for loads of laughter, at least one truly terrible meal, some weird bug attack -- trust me we can find bugs in the middle of a cement city, one driving excursion (that's my husband's terminology for getting completely lost), and scads of Kodak memories.
 I wouldn't change one good or not so good experience from our vacations because that's what makes them unique and totally ours.